The childlike and the childish

 Quite the opposite, actually: Republicans suddenly became proud of his advanced age.
 Some literally even wore adult diapers in support of him.

 You see, when a Democrat breaks the rules, they generally resign, or are fired.
+The rules matter to those of us acting like adults.

 The perceived fouls of age and cognition were, quite clearly, never about age or cognition.